DIY: How to Replace the Front Speakers on a Camry

 The factory speaker has a combination triangular mounting frame and speaker dome stamped out of sheet metal.
 In addition the factory metal speaker frame is recessed into a plastic frame that acts as a cushion or buffer between the metal door and the metal speaker frame.

-One past solution to the mismatch between factory and replacement speakers was to:
+On one occasion in the past, the way I resolved the mismatch between factory and replacement speakers was to:

 - purchase a thick sheet of plexiglass;